 It has often been said that rugby is a religion in Wales, and the people of Afan were no exception to the rule.
 I attended my first rugby game held at the Cwmafan rugby ground at the ripe old age of 6 months, and my father used to take me to see all the home games.

-A number of celebrities were born &/or grew up in the Afan Valley, including actor Richard Burton and Singers Ivor Emmanuel and Rebecca Evans, singer/songwriter Geraint Griffiths, and radio host and entertainer Chris Needs.
+A number of celebrities were born &/or grew up in the Afan Valley, including actor Richard Burton, Singers Ivor Emmanuel and Rebecca Evans, singer/songwriter Geraint Griffiths, and radio host/entertainer Chris Needs.
 The village of Pontrhydyfen proudly recognizes some of these celebrities with a sign near Richard Burton’s birth home.
-Actor Anthony Hopkins was born and grew up in Margam, a suburb of Aberafan, not strictly Afan Valley.
+Actor Anthony Hopkins was born and grew up in Margam, a suburb of Aberafan, not strictly in the Afan Valley.